 Costs go up when trying to accommodate families of five or more, but Disney does a good job at keeping rates lower for big families.

-One We Love: The Cabins at Disney's Fort Wilderness Resort
+Another Favorite: The Cabins at Disney's Fort Wilderness Resort